prachi310/RideSync-Uber-microservices-project/README.md

 1. **Clone Repositories**: Clone each microservice repository from GitHub.
 2. **Set Up Eureka Server**: Start the Eureka server for service discovery.
-3. **Configure Databases**: Ensure Redis and PostgreSQL are set up and running.
+3. **Configure Databases**: Ensure Redis,MYSQL and kafka are set up and running.
 4. **Run Microservices**: Start each microservice as per their individual README instructions.
 5. **Kafka Setup**: Ensure Kafka server is up and running for asynchronous communication.